kryptoss/iotjson/ir-433mhz/README.md

 Usage:

  * You should create a wifi_conf.c file with your wifi essid and password, like showed in file beginning.
  * You should define where is your mqtt broker, like mosquitto, as it is shown in the beginning of the file.
+By default, MQTT broker is wifi gateway.
  * Flash your device using an arduino like toolkit and the previous libraries.

  * You can receive the code of your remotes subscribing to topic "receivedIR" or "received433".